ktpolanski/ip2/HMT/hmt.md

 The second app in the pipeline, `HMT` begins where `HMT_Index` ends and uses the produced "motif annotation" to perform overrepresentation analyses of gene groups of interest.
 The same `fimo_found.txt` file produced by `HMT_Index` can be used on input for as many analyses for the same organism and motif set as desired.

 The algorithm itself is a very straightforward hypergeometric test - given a particular universe and two sets (genes in the gene group versus genes with a particular motif), an overlap is identified and its significance is assessed.
 The returned output files are very comprehensive, featuring a number of different formats and FDR corrections.

+## Test Run

+If you want to get a feel for the output of the hypergeometric motif test tool, you'll find all the required files at `ktpolanski/hmt_testdata` under Community Data.
+The `fimo_found_200bp.txt` file is a motif hit file generated using the `HMT_index` app for a collection of multiple protein binding microarray-derived motifs for Arabidopsis transcription factors ([Franco-Zorrilla et al., 2014][], [Weirauch et al., 2014][weirauch]), while `input.txt` is a collection of 78 gene groups.

 ## Input